Kernix13/markdown-cheatsheet/README.md

 xml - XML and also used for HTML with inline CSS and Javascript yaml
 ```

+I've also noticed that `ini` and `toml` as the language block language also show syntax highlighting.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>